 As a temple servant, Nicodemus is said to have overseen the water for the Temple rituals and the city’s water supply, especially on significant feast days.
 He was a member of the Sanhedrin, one of Israel’s respected teachers.
 He had become a wealthy man, a man of wealth⁴, a man of authority, a respected man, and a good family man.

 Key Verse related to Nicodemus’ night walk

-Now there was a Pharisee, a man named Nicodemus who was a member of the Jewish ruling council.
+Now there was a Pharisee named Nicodemus, who was a member of the Jewish ruling council.
 He came to Jesus at night and said, “Rabbi3, we know that you are a teacher who has come from God.
-For no one could perform the signs you are doing if God were not with him.”
-Jesus replied, “Very truly I tell you, no one can see the kingdom of God unless they are born again.
+No one could perform the signs you are doing if God were not with him.”
+Jesus replied, “Very truly, I tell you, no one can see the kingdom of God unless they are born again.

 What does the Bible tell us about Nicodemus?

 Christ clearly shows Himself to be God through words: No one can ascend to heaven except the Son of Man, who came down from heaven and is in heaven.
 But also the fact that he was sent by the Father, and the purpose for which the sending was done: “For God so loved the world that He gave His Son, the only-begotten, that whoever believes in Him should not perish but have eternal life.”
 A purpose must have astonished Nicodemus, who was undoubtedly filled with divine love at that moment.

 The Bible tells us about Nicodemus that he was a Pharisee, a member of the Sanhedrin who stood among the chief priests and the charismatic.
 He came to Jesus in the night, led by the Spirit of the Lord.

 Christ reveals to Nicodemus a dramatic reality, namely that although God has illuminated the world unceasingly through prophets, priests, and then in a perfect way through Christ, most people have chosen sin, darkness, and hated light so that their evil deeds would not be seen.